Tributes are being paid to 23-year-old Catherine Wells-Burr whose body was found in a burning car near Ilminster on Wednesday morning

 Rafal Nowak, 31, was remanded in custody along with two other Polish nationals who also deny the murder.
 There will be a further hearing on 18 March.

-Police investigating the death of Catherine Wells-Burr whose body was found in a burnt-out car in Ashill in Somerset believe she was killed elsewhere.
+Police investigating the murder of a woman whose body was found in a burning car in Somerset have made an arrest.